Xierulean/Discord-Bot/README.md

 1. My bot was running fine a few days ago but lately, it suddenly stopped working and gave some errors about missing modules or cogs.
 - If the bot reports an error related to "cogs" or "missing modules", try to reinstall the bot by following the [installation instructions](#installation) or only reinstall the parts that is giving the error.
 Reinstalling may fix the problem because dependencies may occasionally become out of date or some files may have gotten corrupted.

+2. I had invited the bot to my server and it was working fine before but one day, it suddenly disappeared from the server.
+- For the server owner, head to ``Server Settings``.
+Under ``User Management``, click ``Members``.
+Look for the bot, kick it from the server then reinvite it.
+If the bot still does not show up, the user can try adding a role to the bot as for some servers, the offline list is invisible.
+If else, the user can try and relog to fix it.

 # Support